 Jason Wallien – Linguist

-Jason is a polygot and language expert who can speak 4 languages at native proficiency.
+Jason is a polyglot and language expert who can speak 4 languages with native proficiency.
 He is currently developing a new language learning system which he believes will completely overhaul how we teach languages in schools.

 Donna Chung – Classical Musician